GoogleCloudPlatform/community/tutorials/cloud-iot-hybrid/index.md

 ## Before you begin

-This tutorial assumes you already have a Cloud Platform account set up and have completed the IoT Core [quickstart](https://cloud.google.com/iot/docs/quickstart).
+This tutorial assumes you already have a Google Cloud Platform account set up and have completed the IoT Core [quickstart](https://cloud.google.com/iot/docs/quickstart).

 ## Costs